JeromePG/suki-meditation/README.md

 ![website on diffrent monitor devices](https://user-images.githubusercontent.com/88581233/135259372-4de0eee9-4908-48cd-b322-7a267698ca15.jpg)

+## Design

+_Colour Scheme_
+- The two main colours used are Gold and grey.
+I chose these two colours to give the site a sacred zen feel to it, like a temple built by dark grey stone with precious gold ornaments in it.

+_Typography_
+- For the headings, the for 'Lora' is used to set the feeling of teh website along with its complimentart font for the rest of the content 'Source Sans Pro'

+_Imagery_
+- Background images are used all throughout the site with a coloured tint on them to ensure that the text over them is readable.

+_Videos_
+-YouTube videos have been included to two of the sections to further explain and give examples of the content.

 ## Features

 The website consists of three pages, Home, About and Sign Up page.
 With the homepage, I have included multiple sections specific to each of the classes held at Suki Meditation.
 To make it easier to locate the different classes, I've added a section of buttons at the top of the homepage that locate to the specific section of the page.
 For example, the Yoga button will take you to teh yoga section which gives a brief explanation of the class.